 Once organized we set off again to walk, run, and stretch our legs.
 Brian had been running out in front of us when Mac and I came around a corner and saw him talking with 3 guys.
 “Whoah!” we thought.
 “Where’d they come from?”
 They didn’t look like Search and Rescue.
 We quickly walked up the road to meet them and they told us they were from ACI, the road construction company responsible for the Middle Fork paving project.
 They had driven up the road to check out conditions and were stopped on the other side of the washout.
 They looked about as surprised to see us as we did to see them!

 Also with them was Monty VanderBilt, a sort of Snoqualmie Valley connoisseur who had hiked in 6 miles from Valley Camp to survey the damage.
-He’s written an entire chronology of the Valley and documents major storms.
+He’s written an entire chronology of the Valley and documents major storms on his website Mid Fork Rocks.
 He excitedly asked to see all of our pictures and videos and couldn’t believe we had witnessed the entire event firsthand.
 He said the prior night’s predicted storm levels weren’t necessarily overwhelming, but when he woke this morning and heard the Snoqualmie River was pushing 20,000 cubic feet per second he came out to take a look.

 The ACI team had a truck so we quickly grabbed our gear, parked the Jeep in a safe place, and then forded the crossing to catch a ride out of there with them.
 Even with lower water levels the current was frighteningly strong.
 The construction team told us the bridge was likely undermined and that it would have been dangerous to cross by car.
 They pointed out some areas of the road that had been under a few feet of water only hours prior.